samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-## Get all Reviews by a Spot's id
+## Get all Reviews by a Property's id

-Returns all the reviews that belong to a Propertyspecified by id.
+Returns all the reviews that belong to a property specified by id.

 * Require Authentication: false
 * Request